legion-platform/legion/legion/docs/source/model_rest_api.md

 * **Data Params**

   `key=[str]` - argument for model invocation.
-Can be passed in URL params or in data params.
+Can be passed in URL params in case of using `GET` method or in data params in case of using `POST` method.
 List of required params can be gathered from model info (for strict models) or from model specification (for non strict models)

 * **Success Response:**